playfultechnology/arduino-input-output/README.md

  - Serial-In-Parallel-Out (SIPO), e.g. **74HC595** used for controlling a large number of outputs (e.g. LEDs).
  - Parallel-In-Serial-Out (PISO), e.g.  **74HC165** or **CD4021** used for gathering a large number of inputs (e.g. buttons).

 Pushing data to a SIPO register, or pulling it from a PISO register, requires a clock, data, and latch line (as in an SPI interface).
-Those can make use of the dedicated SPI hardware on a microprocessor (i.e. SS10, MOSI11, MISO12, SCK13) and the SPI.transfer() method, or can use any arbitrary GPIO pins using the shiftIn()/shiftOut() methods.
+Indeed, shift registers can make use of the dedicated SPI hardware on a microprocessor (i.e. SS10, MOSI11, MISO12, SCK13) and the SPI.transfer() method.
+BUT beware that they do not typically tristate the output line when not in use, which means that they cannot share that interface with other SPI devices.
+Instead, it is generally preferable to use the shiftIn()/shiftOut() methods, which can make use of any arbitrary GPIO pins.
 Once a single register has been connected, further ones can be chained to the output of the last "for free" with no additional lines.

 Pros: